intbio/mm_2025/index.md

 ### Assignments policy
 - Assignments are due in two weeks.
-- Assignments should be uploaded via [this link](https://www.dropbox.com/request/YZeuqKGGBT1bQhikDmF1) in one file (doc, pdf, zip).
+- Assignments should be uploaded via [this link](https://www.dropbox.com/request/qaKsB7oTLczzHHnyzOAy) in one file (doc, pdf, zip).
 The name of the file is as follows: Asgmt_Number_Surname_Initials.
 E.g. Asgmt_2_Petrov_AV.pdf
 - Assignments are graded on a 100 point scale
-- Late policy: 10 points are deducted for week the assignment is late.
+- Late policy: 10 points are deducted for each week the assignment is late.

 ### Course program (in Russian)